Bad Faith: The Way of the Cross in Our Time

 The Way of the Cross in Our Time

-In Jesus’ last week of life he angrily turned tables upside down in the temple, where money changers cheated people and temple authorities aligned with the aristocracy to exploit the poor through high interest loans.
+Jesus angrily turned tables upside down in the temple, where money changers cheated people and temple authorities aligned with the aristocracy to exploit the poor through high interest loans.
 The whole marketplace specifically overtook the court of the gentiles, or the place of worship for the nations, where everyone could come learn about and worship God.
 A public action that demanded separation of “church and state,” so that all could worship freely, and that demanded an end to economic systems that exploit the poor.

-What do sacrifice and courage look like in our current context?
+We are left to reflect and discern together: What do sacrifice and courage look like in our current context?
 Are we willing to sacrifice comfort, privilege, and complacency?

 There are lives currently and increasingly in danger, are we ready to put our bodies on the line to protect one another?